afpineda/OpenSourceSimWheelESP32/doc/hardware/subsystems/BatteryMonitor/BatteryMonitor_en.md

 - A bipolar junction transistor (x1), NPN type: any kind should work (for example: [BC637](https://www.onsemi.com/pdf/datasheet/bc637-d.pdf)).
 - A bipolar junction transistor (x1), PNP type: any kind should work (for example: [BC640](https://www.onsemi.com/pdf/datasheet/bc640-d.pdf)).

-In fact, any impedance will work as long as `battEN` is below 3.3 volts at all times (assuming `battery(+)` is always below 5 volts).
+In fact, any impedance will work as long as `battREAD` is below 3.3 volts at all times (assuming `battery(+)` is always below 5 volts).
 However, the higher the voltage drop, the less the accuracy in battery levels (state of charge).

 Pay attention to the pin-out of your transistors.
 It *may not match* the one shown here.